ecmwf/metview-docs/docs/confluence/running_metview_in_batch_mode.rst

 ********

 In addition to all its interactive functionality, Metview can be run in a purely batch mode from the command line.
-Of course, in this mode we cannot have an interactive plot window, but we can save plots in various formats (see `Working with graphical output <https://confluence.ecmwf.int/display/METV/Working+with+graphical+output>`_) and we can save computed data into files of various formats (see `Processing Data <https://confluence.ecmwf.int/display/METV/Processing+Data>`_).
+Of course, in this mode we cannot have an interactive plot window, but we can save plots in various formats (see :ref:`Working with graphical output  <working_with_graphical_output>`) and we can save computed data into files of various formats (see :ref:`Processing Data <processing_data>`).

 Running Metview in Batch Mode
 =============================